Frequently Asked Questions

 Will my treating specialist recommend this treatment?

 The majority of specialists are aware of this therapy although it is not yet mainstream in treatment protocols.
 As with all new treatments, it takes time to convince a large part of the medical profession.
-The benefit this therapy has is that there is no harm done to the body, yet it has higher success rates.
+The benefit this therapy has is that there is no harm done to the body, yet it has higher success rates according to many clinical reports.

 I really don’t want chemotherapy, how long can I avoid this and try DCT before I might need it?

-Choosing DCT as a non-invasive and non-toxic first option gives the chance to avoid chemotherapy.
+Choosing DCT as a non-invasive and non-toxic first option does not limit or cancel the opportunity to have any other treatment afterwards if deemed necessary.

 What is the right moment to receive DCT?

-DCT can not be used as a cancer prevention, even if the term “vaccine” might suggest it.
-Dendritic cells need to be primed with cancerous material (e.g. antibodies) that only exist in an affected body.
+Dendritic cells need to be primed with cancerous material (e.g. antigens) that only exist in an affected body.
 The earlier the therapy is given, the easier it is for the immune system, to fight the cancer.
-On the other hand – even in terminal stages astonishing results are documented3).
+On the other hand – even in terminal stages results can show prolonged life and improved quality of life dependant on the case.
 As well as a palliative treatment DCT might – if cure is no longer expected – reduce pain and enhance quality of life.

 How can I verify the expected success rates?